• Skip to main content

 Griessel v.
 Temas Eye Ctr., P.C.: The plaintiff had brought several claims, including under the North Carolina Wage and Hour Act and for breach of contract.
 The court remanded for findings regarding whether there was a valid agreement to arbitrate between the parties.

-Filed Under: Workers' Compensation Tagged With: Arbitration, Case Commentary, NC Court of Appeals, North Carolina Wage and Hour Act
+Filed Under: In the News, Workers' Compensation Tagged With: Arbitration, Case Commentary, NC Court of Appeals, North Carolina Wage and Hour Act

 Primary Sidebar